 St. Michael School opened in September of 1949.
 There were three faculty members, all sisters of St. Francis from Oldenburg, IN.
 During the 1950s the school grew to over 1,000 students.
 At that time, a decision was made to split the school into three schools.
 St. Gabriel and St. Monica schools were both formed from St. Michael School.
 In 1963 construction was started on the new St. Gabriel School.
 During the 2000s populations at both St. Michael and St. Gabriel school began to decrease, and discussions began to reunite the Archangels and refocus on the roots of our school: the Franciscan Values.

 We are a small school with a student population that averages 325.
 Our teachers have the opportunity to get to know each student and to make everyone feel important.
 This also helps us foster a safe and secure environment as well as offer individualized attention to each one of our students.

 We are located at the corner of 30th Street and Tibbs Avenue.
 Our students come from the surrounding neighborhood, Avon, Brownsburg, downtown, and many other parts of the city.

 St. Michael-St. Gabriel School community is our biggest strength.
-It is an active and caring group of people of very diverse backgrounds.
+It is an active and caring group of people from very diverse backgrounds.
 They care for each other, their children, the Catholic faith, and our school.
 Our students reflect that attitude.
 To watch our students plan, participate in, and worship at our weekly Mass is very special.

 We are very proud of the diversity of our school where students come from all socio-economic backgrounds, over 25 different zip codes in the Indianapolis area, several religions, as well as students or parents of students born in 20 different countries from around the world (19 foreign countries + the US).

-SMSG has earned a reputation as an academically challenging, caring and open school community.
-We focus on educating the whole child, helping each student develop wisdom, compassion and leadership.
+SMSG has earned a reputation as an academically challenging, caring, and open school community.
+We focus on educating the whole child, helping each student develop wisdom, compassion, and leadership.
 We welcome non-traditional and non-Catholic families.